ram19890/premnathenterprises.com/docs/gentoo.md

 	public = yes
 	writable = yes

-`To check for errors, use this command to determine the cause of the issue!`
+To check for errors, use this command to determine the cause of the issue!

 	testparm
-``Start the below services to start Samba`
+Start the below services to start Samba

 	sudo systemctl enable smbd
 	sudo systemctl enable nmb
 	sudo systemctl start smbd
 	sudo systemctl start nmb

-## **SystemD**

-	sudo systemctl enable teamviewerd.service
-	sudo systemctl start teamviewerd.service

-Then start teamviewer